 Kuwait: Investing in Kuwait

-Kuwait has always been a country open to foreign investment and is further opening to foreign capital, however, FDI is still underdeveloped in the country for regional standards.
-According to UNCTAD's World Investment Report 2023, FDI inflows to the country increased by 33.6% year-on-year in 2022, reaching USD 758 million.
-At the end of the period, the stock of FDI was estimated at USD 15.09 billion, around 8.2% of the country’s GDP.
+Kuwait has always been a country open to foreign investment and is further opening to foreign capital, however, FDI is still underdeveloped in the country by regional standards.
+According to UNCTAD's World Investment Report 2024, FDI inflows to the country almost tripled year-on-year in 2023, reaching USD 2.11 billion.
+At the end of the period, the stock of inward FDI was estimated at USD 16.64 billion.
 The bulk of investments are directed towards the oil & gas sector, followed by real estate/construction and financial services.
 A significant portion of FDI is directed towards major infrastructure initiatives within the hydrocarbon sector, frequently facilitated by state or semi-state entities.
-The majority of foreign investments come from the United States and China.
+The majority of FDI comes from the United States and China.

 As a resource-rich economy, Kuwait is diligently looking to deploy its oil wealth to develop and diversify the economy.
-The nation aims to attract more than USD 200 billion in FDI between 2020 and 2035 in order to become a global center for trade and finance.
+The nation aims to attract more than USD 200 billion in FDI between 2020 and 2035 in order to become a global centre for trade and finance.
 The government is taking concrete steps towards achieving its ambitions to boost private sector investment in key sectors.
-Kuwait Vision 2035 seeks to foster economic diversification through the implementation of various projects and initiatives.
-It actively promotes foreign direct investment (FDI) in key sectors such as information and communications technology, renewable energy, electricity and water, tourism, healthcare, and education.
+Kuwait Vision 2040 seeks to foster economic diversification through the implementation of various projects and initiatives.
+It actively promotes FDI in key sectors such as information and communications technology, renewable energy, electricity and water, tourism, healthcare, and education.
 Kuwaiti or GCC nationals are mandated to hold a minimum of 51% ownership in local companies, though exceptions can be made for non-GCC investors meeting KDIPA qualifications.
 A 2017 amendment to the 2016 Companies Law eased restrictions on limited liability companies.
 Council of Ministers Decision No. 75 of 2015 tasks KDIPA with excluding foreign firms from sensitive sectors.
-These sectors encompass the extraction of crude petroleum, natural gas extraction, coke oven product manufacturing, fertilizer and nitrogen compound manufacturing, gas manufacturing, gaseous fuel distribution, real estate, security and investigation, public administration, defense, social security, membership organizations, and labor recruitment.
-Under the 2013 FDI Law, incentives comprise tax benefits (with a potential waiver of the 15% corporate tax for foreign firms for up to 10 years), relief from customs duties, allocations of land and real estate, and permissions to recruit necessary foreign labor.
-Kuwait ranks 64th among the 132 economies on the Global Innovation Index 2023 and 90th out of 184 countries on the latest Index of Economic Freedom.
+These sectors encompass the extraction of crude petroleum, natural gas extraction, coke oven product manufacturing, fertilizer and nitrogen compound manufacturing, gas manufacturing, gaseous fuel distribution, real estate, security and investigation, public administration, defence, social security, membership organizations, and labour recruitment.
+Under the 2013 FDI Law, incentives comprise tax benefits (with a potential waiver of the 15% corporate tax for foreign firms for up to 10 years), relief from customs duties, allocations of land and real estate, and permissions to recruit necessary foreign labour.
+In January 2024, Kuwait further eased foreign investment rules, allowing foreign companies to open branch offices without a local agent.
+Companies can now establish wholly owned branches, in addition to the existing options of partnering with a majority Kuwaiti stakeholder or appointing a local agent.
+Foreign companies can also now directly participate in government tenders and, if successful, execute contracts through their own branch in Kuwait.
+The country ranks 71st among the 133 economies on the Global Innovation Index 2024 and 88th out of 184 countries on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |